Pillar IV · position

 Security is an architectural property

-The most effective posture for OT is deliberate, managed separation from untrusted networks, especially the enterprise IT environment.
+The most effective posture for Manufacturing Operations is deliberate, managed separation from untrusted networks, especially the enterprise IT environment.
 PERA+ articulates this as "secure interfaces, not integration."
-IIA rejects "IT/OT convergence" as a frame entirely — there is no merger to design, only an interface to enforce.
+IIA rejects the "IT/Operations convergence" frame entirely - there is no merger to design, only an interface to enforce.
 Cultural rupture escalated when networks were linked through shared infrastructure (switches, L3 routers spanning the boundary) instead of through gateways; a gateway is an end device with one owner.
 True security is built in, not bolted on, and never bought.

 - 05